-(An anti-portrait in twelve objects and one broken mirror)
+(An antiself-portrait in twelve objects and one broken mirror)

 The self is the only thing we can never see the way we see others.
 We glimpse it only in reflection—mirrored, reversed—or in fragments: a frontal pose, a top-down view, a body distorted by angle or lens.
-Never whole, never direct.
-Self Assemblage begins from this estrangement, exploring identity as something inherently unresolved, fractured, and constantly reconfigured.
+Never whole or direct.
+Self Assemblage begins from this estrangement, exploring identity as something inherently reflected, fractured, and constantly reconfigured.

-This series of conceptual self-portraits resists the traditional notion of clarity.
-It embraces instability and multiplicity, navigating the ambiguous space between how we see ourselves and how we are seen.
-In a time of relentless self-performance—both online and offline—the work asks what it means to inhabit a self that is always in flux.
+This series of conceptual self-portraits navigates the space between how we see ourselves and how we are seen.
+In a time of relentless self-performance—both online and offline—the work asks what it means to inhabit a self.

 Text message: "Bright, just like your hair."